anjackson/anjackson.github.io/_drafts/building-tools-to-archive-the-modern-web.md

 Our long-running Heritrix crawl is configured to pull messages off this queue and push the URLs into the crawl frontier.
 At this point, we have broken our rule of having small, simple processes, and we're using Heritrix in quite a similar way to our earlier crawls.
 The way it runs and the way it queues and prioritises URLs has been modified to suite this continuous approach, but it's still a rather uncomfortably monolithic chunk that manages a lot of crawl state in a rather difficult to monitor way.

-Apart from the WARCs themselves, the main output of the crawler is the crawl log, and where we've adopted the so-called ELK stack (ElasticSearch, Logstash and Kibana), an off-the-shelf open source log indexing and visualisation system that lets us keep an eye on the overall crawl behaviour (been Monitrix in the past): <ICK

-...kibana...

-To complement these live statistics, we also configured Heritrix to push a message onto a further 'uris-to-index' queue after each resource is crawled.
+To complete the workflow, we also configured Heritrix to push a message onto a further 'uris-to-index' queue after each resource is crawled.

 [![Crawl System Crawl Stage 4]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/crawl-agents-4.png)]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/crawl-agents-4.png)